adxptra/InaTEWS-Training/README.md

 ## InaTEWS Training Python - Obspy - PyGMT

-Thanks to Dr. Zulfakriza who made all of this notebooks
+Thanks to Dr. Zulfakriza who've made all of this notebooks

 ## You can also open the notebooks in the Binder application online...